“Sharp and incredibly focused. He has a finely tuned moral compass and is excellent on his feet.”

 The Queen (on the application of Adewunmi) v Secretary of State for the Home Department EWCA Civ 1253: successful for Secretary of State before Court of Appeal in joint appeals concerning rejection of Tier 4 (General) Student application and rejection / certification of human rights claim.

-NE-A (Nigeria) & HM (Uganda) v Secretary of State for the Home Department EWCA Civ 239: successful in Court of Appeal on behalf of Secretary of State in joined appeals concerning article 8 claims of foreign criminals resisting deportation.
+NE-A (Nigeria) & HM (Uganda) v Secretary of State for the Home Department EWCA Civ 239, Imm.
+A.R.
+1077; I.N.L.R 88: successful in Court of Appeal on behalf of Secretary of State in joined appeals concerning article 8 claims of foreign criminals resisting deportation.

-Auzins v Latvia A.C.D.
-33: amicus curiae in extradition appeal before the Divisional Court concerning interpretation of the Extradition Act 2003.
+Auzins v Latvia 1 W.L.R.
+2981; A.C.D.
+33: amicus curiae in extradition appeal before the Divisional Court concerning interpretation of the Extradition Act 2003 by Magistrates’ Courts.

 MB v Secretary of State for the Home Department SN/47/2015: successful defence of refusal of British citizenship to Algerian national based on membership of the GIA, a proscribed organisation under the Terrorism Act 2000.

-Regina (Soner Kotuk) v ECO (Warsaw) JR/15777/2014 (Green J): successful for respondent in challenge concerning settlement rights of family members of Turkish businesspersons under the “standstill clause” at Article 41(1) of the Ankara Agreement (ECAA) Additional Protocol.
+R (Soner Kotuk) v ECO (Warsaw) JR/15777/2014 (Green J): successful for respondent before UT in challenge concerning settlement rights of family members of Turkish businesspersons under the “standstill clause” at Article 41(1) of the Ankara Agreement (ECAA) Additional Protocol.
 Under appeal to Court of Appeal.

 Earthworm v Department for Business, Energy & Industrial Strategy: advising Claimant regarding judicial review of amendments to the Renewable Heat Incentive Regulations.